mahdiqb/mahdiqb/README.md

 ### Hi there 👋

 I'm Mahdi, a data engineer based in Paris.
-I'm very passionate about open-source projects and enjoy working  - basically, I enjoy working with data and designing scalable solutions.
+I'm very passionate about open-source projects and enjoy working with data and designing scalable solutions.

 I try to meaningfully contribute to the discussion around data engineering via [Medium](https://mahdiqb.medium.com/) and [the Data Espresso newsletter](https://dataespresso.substack.com/).